dohoudaniel/hng-stage-0/README.md

 ## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request. <!-- For more detailed information, check out the [contributing guidelines](CONTRIBUTING.md). -->
+If you'd like to contribute to this project, feel free to <a href="https://github.com/dohoudaniel/hng-stage-0/fork">fork the repository</a> and submit a pull request. <!-- For more detailed information, check out the [contributing guidelines](CONTRIBUTING.md). -->

 <!--
 ## License